Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 ![DynamicsNAV Main Window Title Example](./img/dynamicsnavtitle1.png)

 It may contain not only application name but also name of currently active page or information about currently opened record.
 So it can be different at the time of test recording and test playback.
-To cope with this problem replace actual window title with a regular expression in object properties.
+To cope with this problem Rapise automatically replaces actual window title with a regular expression.
+You can see it in the object tree and properties of captured objects.

+![Object Properties](./img/dynamicsnavobjectproperties.png)

 Here it is:

         regex:.*Microsoft Dynamics NAV

-So recorded object properties look like this:

-![Object Properties](./img/dynamicsnavobjectproperties.png)

-Also adjust `Record Title` in test settings to the same regular expression so you do not need to choose the Dynamics NAV main window during subsequent recording sessions.
+Also Rapise adjusts `Record Title` in test settings to the same regular expression so you do not need to choose the Dynamics NAV main window during subsequent recording sessions.

 ![Test Settings](./img/dynamicsnavtestsettings.png)